Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Discussion

 The fall back of material that remains bound to the system post-inspiral presents a potential opportunity for \textit{secondary interactions} that may alter the orbital elements.
 In Section~\ref{ssec:post-interaction_disc_formation} we discussed how the fall back of material {\it in these simulations} should form a disc outside the orbit of our binaries.
 This said, some ejected material may still return close enough to the orbit of the binary such that it may re-accrete before the disc formation\footnote{\citet{Kuruwita2016} showed that if insufficient mass is unbound in the CE, the substantial fallback would lead to renewed orbital interaction leading to additional orbital shrinkage.}.

-Even if some gas had so little angular momentum that it would fall back onto the orbit, it is unlikely that an interaction between relatively little gas and the binary would lead to a significant decrease of the binary's orbital separation: at orbital separations of $\sim 50$~\rs, the energy required to shrink the orbit by half, down to 25~\rs, is approximately the same amount of energy it takes to shrink the orbit from the original $\sim 200$~\rs\ to one of our larger post-inspiral separation of $\sim50$~\rs.
-This said, any gas that falls back to within the binary orbit should continue to interact with the binary through both accretion and through resonances, until it is redistributed leaving a cavity of 2--3 times the orbital separation \citep{artymowicz_dynamics_1994}.
+Even if some gas had so little angular momentum that it would fall back onto the orbit, it is unlikely that an interaction between relatively little gas and the binary would lead to a significant decrease of the binary's orbital separation: at orbital separations of $\sim 50$~\rs, the energy required to shrink the orbit by half, down to 25~\rs, is approximately the same amount of energy it takes to shrink the orbit from the original $\sim$200~\rs\ to $\sim50$~\rs.
+This said, any gas that falls back to within the binary orbit should continue to interact with the binary through both accretion and resonances, until it is redistributed leaving a cavity of 2--3 times the orbital separation \citep{artymowicz_dynamics_1994}.
 We will consider this phase of disc adjustment in a future work.

 \citet{Gagnier2023,Gagnier2024,Gagnier2025} have investigated the post interaction environment using 3D hydrodynamic simulations.
-Using a setup similar to \citet{Morris2006,Morris2007,Morris2009} and \citet{Hirai2021} they initiated their systems with a distribution of circumbinary material containing a suitable amount of angular momentum to mimic the spin up due to the interaction.
+Using a setup similar to \citet{Morris2006,Morris2007,Morris2009} and \citet{Hirai2021} they initialised their systems with a distribution of circumbinary material endowed with angular momentum consistent with that expected from material spun up during the interaction.
 They found that the material forms a thick, bound, out-flowing disc in the equatorial plane, with inward falling material around the poles.
 This orbiting material then grows eccentric with local over-densities present despite the central binary's orbit being held circular \citep{Gagnier2023}.
-It is speculated this eccentric material could influence the eccentricity of the binary, which is interesting since the many observed post-RGB/AGB binaries feature non-zero orbital eccentricities.
+It is speculated this eccentric material could influence the eccentricity of the binary, which is interesting since many observed post-RGB/AGB binaries feature non-zero orbital eccentricities.
 We suspect, however, that tides, particularly after the CE, are much too efficient at circularising the orbit, such that binary-gas interactions are unlikely to meaningfully change this.
 This does still leave room for the decay of the orbital separation even after the inspiral, which \citet{Gagnier2023} found may be possible on timescales of $10^3-10^4 P_{\rm orb}$ in the presence of accretion.
 The presence of magnetic fields also seems to have little effect on the future binary evolution, though can act to modestly shape the resulting disc-like structure \citep{Gagnier2024}.